Furfural: Uses and occurrence

 It is commonly found in many cooked or heated foods such as coffee (55–255 mg/kg) and whole grain bread (26 mg/kg).

 In petrochemical industry, furfural is utilized as a specialized chemical solvent for diene extraction.

 Furfural is an important renewable, non-petroleum based, chemical feedstock which can be converted into solvents, polymers, fuels and other useful chemicals by a range of catalytic reduction.

 Hydrogenation of furfural provides furfuryl alcohol (FA), which is used to produce furan resins, which are exploited in thermoset polymer matrix composites, cements, adhesives, casting resins and coatings.
 Further hydrogenation of furfuryl alcohol leads to tetrahydrofurfuryl alcohol (THFA), which is used as a solvent in agricultural formulations and as an adjuvant to help herbicides penetrate the leaf structure.

 Palladium-catalyzed decarbonylation on furfural manufactures industrially furan.

 Another important solvent made from furfural is methyltetrahydrofuran.
 Furfural is used to make other furan derivatives, such as furoic acid, via oxidation, and furan itself via palladium catalyzed vapor phase decarbonylation.

-There is a good market for value added chemicals that can be obtained from furfural.
+There is a good market for value added chemicals that can be obtained from furfural, especially in the eco-friendly economy.
+Recently, a method to use it to directly and simply produce Γ-Butyrolactone with electrolytic catalysts was developed.